 In the end, though, I figure that it turned out exactly as it would had I used regular acrylics.
 I didn’t find the slow-drying quality helped in this instance.
 It’s not that kind of painting.

-So here is the result of my late freedom, 'Sentinel'.
+So here is the result of my late freedom, ‘The Intriguing Obsessions of Uncle Eugene’.
 Acrylics on canvas.
-10" x 8"
+10″ x 8″.
+SOLD

 By the way, if you’re about and you want to attend a workshop in portraiture that I’m holding in Terenure this Sunday June 14, call me on 086 247 0737.
 Mention where you read this and I’ll give you a discount of 15% on the €60 fee.
 You would need to book, though -don’t just turn up!
 There are 3 places left.